od8m/SimCity1995-Debugging/README.md

 ### Investigating Graphics Settings in IDA

-By exploring the strings in IDA, we find a function that loads `GRAPHICS` and `pal_mstr.bmp`.
+In IDA, by examining the strings and xrefing `GRAPHICS`, then pressing F5 to view the pseudocode, we can see that the function `sub_402c11` loads both `GRAPHICS` and `pal_mstr.bmp`.

 ![IDA Pseudocode for Graphics](https://github.com/user-attachments/assets/1188eca2-cc6e-4abc-8438-dd280482ac62)